xmos/lib_mic_array/doc/rst/src/examples.rst

 The command above runs the ``2mic_isr`` configuration.
 To run a different configuration, replace ``2mic_isr`` in the path with the desired build variant.

-When running, the application captures the microphone audio and routes it to the DAC on the ``XK-VOICE-L71`` after linearly scaling the PCM samples received from ``lib_mic_array`` by a factor of 64.
+When running, the application captures the microphones audio and routes it to the DAC on the ``XK-VOICE-L71`` after linearly scaling the PCM samples received from ``lib_mic_array`` by a factor of 64.
 Connect headphones to the 3.5mm LINE OUT jack on the board to listen to the captured microphone signal.